ADHD

 But dopamine doesn’t just make us feel good emotionally–it also encourages us to repeat actions that led to those positive experiences.
 This is one reason why comfort food tastes so good: our brains release dopamine in response to the sugar and fat in these foods, making us want to eat them again and again.

-And it’s not just food that can cause a dopamine rush.
-Engaging in fun activities, being around loved ones, or even winning money can all trigger its release.
+And it’s not just food causing a dopamine rush.
+Engaging in fun, high-dopamine activities, being around loved ones, or even winning money can all trigger its release.
 Dopamine is what makes us feel happy and motivated, which is why we naturally gravitate towards things that make us feel good.

 However, too much dopamine can be a bad thing.
 When we become addicted to something–whether it’s drugs, alcohol, or gambling–we’re actually craving the dopamine rushes those activities produce.
 Our brains have been conditioned to associate these behaviors with pleasure, which leads us to keep repeating them regardless of the consequences.